happykit/flags/package/README.md

 &nbsp;
 &nbsp;

+> Are you looking for the v2 docs?
+Find them [here](https://github.com/happykit/flags/tree/v2.0.7/package#readme)

 Add Feature Flags to your Next.js application with a single React Hook.
 This package integrates your Next.js application with HappyKit Flags.
 Create a free [happykit.dev](https://happykit.dev/signup) account to get started.

 **Key Features**